Saturday

 Magnetic Letters Can Be Organized And Used To Teach Reading

 I've made posts describing ways to use magnetic letters when teaching a child to read.

-I encourage everyone teaching a child to read to buy some magnetic letters.
+Here's a simple way to keep magnetic letters organized!
 Find a 24 compartment box in the hardware, automotive, craft, or fishing tackle section of a store.
 I found this one in the fishing tackle section of a sporting goods store.
 I've also found some for under five dollars in the automotive section of Walmart.

-Since this only has 24 compartments w and x, and y and z share.
+The letters w and x, and y and z share.

 The next pictures show a few ways to play with words.
 Letters can be used on the floor, table, or an upright magnetic surface.
-Click Here for my suggested magnetic board from Amazon.

 Share/Bookmark